 Sebaceous Glands and Hormones

 Androgen (male) hormones stimulate the growth and activity of the sebaceous glands.
-Hormonal changes are largely responsible for the well documented increase in acne rates that occurs during adolescence, particularly among males.
+Hormonal changes are largely responsible for the increase in acne that can occur during adolescence, particularly among males.
 Women with elevated androgen levels can also experience problems with androgen-dependent sebaceous hyperplasia.
 Excessive levels of androgen hormones can be treated with androgen inhibitors, which suppress their effects.
 Sebaceous glands also appear to respond to non-androgen hormones, like Insulin Growth Factor (IGF), a hormone that has been loosely tied to milk consumption.

 Sebaceous Glands and Retinoids

 Retinoids are a class of acne treatment that can reduce the activity of sebaceous glands.
 When sebocytes are exposed to retinoid medications, it initiates a cascade of changes that dramatically alter their growth pattern.
 Retinoids cause sebaceous glands to slow their frowth rate and decrease in overall size.
 These changes can result in a significant reduction of sebum production.
 In some cases, treatment with oral retinoids (such as Accutane/Isotretinoin) can decrease the production of sebum by up to 90%.

 Retinoids can also affect the proliferation of other types of cells.
 The broad activity of retinoids on a diverse range of cells contributes to many of the possible side effects of this class of medication.
 The most dangerous side effect of retinoid treatment is potential damage to a developing fetus.
 Retinoids dramatically disrupt normal embryonic development and leads to severe birth defects.
 For this reason, oral retinoids (eg. Isotretinoin/Accutane) are tightly controlled in many countries, particularly for women.